-Creamy coconut milk serves as the base for a robust and spicy Thai yellow curry paste.
+Creamy coconut milk is the base for a robust and spicy Thai yellow curry paste.
 It will create an aroma throughout your home that will have everyone anticipating their first bite!
 This recipe makes an impression.

 - This is a fish dish, so fresh fish is always best!
 I prefer to use fresh cod loin fish filets seasoned with salt, pepper, and ground cumin.
+Cod’s texture makes it the best fish for curry.
 They are seasoned simply and the hint of sweetness from the fish blends perfectly with the curry.

 - The diced green and red bell peppers will add a nice color and flavor to the curry recipe.

-- Going with coconut milk will transform your yellow curry paste into a silky texture.
+- Using coconut milk will transform your yellow curry paste into a silky texture.
 It is what brings this entire dish together.
 Coconut cream can be used as well to make it even creamier.

-- You will begin creating this quick and easy recipe by making the yellow curry paste.
-Add your shallot, garlic cloves, Thai dried chili peppers, lemongrass paste, minced ginger, and other curry paste seasonings into a food processor (paid link) while slowly pouring the olive oil in as everything blends together.
-The yellow curry paste should have a slightly moist consistency that is very similar to canned tomato paste.
+Make the yellow curry paste.
+You will create this quick and easy recipe by making the yellow curry paste.
+Add your shallot, garlic cloves, Thai dried chili peppers, lemongrass paste, minced ginger, and other curry paste seasonings into a food processor while slowly pouring the olive oil in as everything blends together.
+The yellow curry paste should have a slightly moist consistency similar to canned tomato paste.

-- Remove the stem and seeds from the green, and red bell peppers and cut them into coarsely chopped pieces.
+Prepare the vegetables.
+Remove the stem and seeds from the green and red bell peppers and cut them into coarsely chopped pieces.

-- Heat a large saute pan to medium heat and add 2 tablespoons of butter.
+Make the yellow curry sauce.
+Heat a large sauté pan to medium heat and add 2 tablespoons of butter.
 Cook the red and green peppers together for 5 minutes.
 Add the yellow curry paste to the pan and stir together, cooking for 1 to 2 minutes before pouring the coconut milk into the pan.

-- Stir ingredients together until everything combines, then add the chopped fish into the pan.
+Add fish and complete.
+Stir ingredients until everything combines, then add the chopped fish into the pan.
 Cover and cook for 10 to 12 minutes at a slightly lower heat, stirring occasionally.
 Top off with sugar and salt as a finishing touch.